X01XX/Unorthodox-Expert-System/README.md

 K-Map squares that are only in one region have a special significance, see "Limiting an Optimistic Union" and "Confirming an unused region" in theory.html.

 A number of important processes can be run in parallel, without being slowed down by needing to change shared memory.
-See the file "Screenshot at 202023-08-11 16-21-30.png" (command like "cargo run 10", for continuous running until rules found, 10 times consecutively).
+See the file "Screenshot at 202023-08-11 16-21-30.png" (command like "cargo run 10", for continuous running until rules found, 10 times consecutively, using random starting states).

 There is extensive use of Boolean Operations.